Skip to content

 • Nopales: Mild, slightly tangy with a tender texture; the base of the salad.

-• Queso Panela: Mild, creamy Mexican cheese that does not melt.
+• Queso Panela: Mild, creamy Mexican cheese that does not melt, adding a soft bite.

 Ingredients

-1. Hold the paddle with tongs and work carefully to avoid the spines.
+Hold the paddle with tongs and work carefully to avoid the spines.
+Wearing gloves is recommended, especially if it’s your first time.

-5. Once cleaned, rinse the paddle thoroughly under cold water to remove any remaining spines or debris.
+Once all the spines have been removed, rinse thoroughly under cold water to remove any remaining spines or debris

 Cleaning Nopal Paddle